JoelRobbinsAI/thinking_partner/README.md

 * Open Contemplation
 * Consolidation

-Every cognitive job answers the same three questions:
+Every cognitive job uses the same fundamental reflection structure:

 1. What happened?
 2. What did I learn?
 3. What should change because of what I learned?

-Only the object of attention and relevant context change.
+Only the object of attention and relevant evidence change.

-Each cognitive job writes its reflection to its corresponding Cognitive Journal.
+Each primary cognitive job writes its reflection to its corresponding Cognitive Journal.

 ---